fluxcd/helm-operator-get-started/README.md

 Inside the *charts* directory there is a podinfo Helm chart.
 Using this chart I want to create a release in the `dev` namespace with the image I've just published to Docker Hub.
-Instead of editing the `values.yaml` from the chart source I will create a `FluxHelmRelease` definition:
+Instead of editing the `values.yaml` from the chart source, I create a `FluxHelmRelease` definition (located in /releases/dev/podinfo.yaml):

 ```yaml
 apiVersion: helm.integrations.flux.weave.works/v1alpha2